 While malnutrition hurts everyone, it’s especially devastating to pregnant mothers and young children.
 Not receiving the right nutrients in the first 1,000 days of life – the period between conception and age 2 – can have lasting consequences on child’s development.

-WFP is doing everything it can to reach women and children in Cox’s Bazar with the nutrition they need.
-Tracy Dube is a WFP nutritionist in Cox’s Bazar with years of experience helping mothers in emergency situations.
+The United Nations World Food Programme (WFP) is doing everything it can to reach women and children in Cox’s Bazar with the nutrition they need.
+Tracy Dube is a U.N.
+World Food Programme nutritionist in Cox’s Bazar with years of experience helping mothers in emergency situations.
 On this episode of Hacking Hunger, she gave us a firsthand look into what it takes to fight malnourishment in this crisis.

 A Vicious Cycle